HanNguyen-dev/release-concept/README.md

 # release-concept

-This is a golang project using gin
+This is a golang project using gin.

+This project is a template